Temperature Control Records

 - The relationship between records and wider management judgement.

 Temperature records can appear straightforward on paper.
-In practice, they may attract closer attention where entries appear repetitive, overly uniform, detached from normal operating conditions, or unsupported by any indication of action when problems would ordinarily be expected.
+Records may attract closer attention where entries appear repetitive, overly uniform, detached from normal operating conditions, or unsupported by any indication of action when problems would ordinarily be expected.

 For that reason, records may contribute to a wider impression not only of monitoring itself, but of whether the food safety system appears active, credible, and rooted in day-to-day control.